How To Invest in Gold: 4 Ways

 Is It Better To Buy Gold or Gold Stocks?

 If you want to invest in gold and avoid the costs that come with physical gold, stocks might be the better option for you.
 However, they also come with more risk — if the company you’ve invested in fails, you’ll lose your investment.

 With physical gold, though the price may fluctuate, you won’t lose the gold itself, so when the price goes up again, you can make back your losses.

 Whichever option you choose, it’s important not to put too much into any single investment.
 A diversified portfolio is the best way to protect yourself from losing too much at once.

 There are plenty of advantages to investing in gold, including the hedge it provides against other investments and the diversity it can bring to your portfolio.
 But gold also has certain downsides.
 One of the biggest is that its value is tied directly to its price.

-Gold doesn’t provide a steady stream of income the way a stock might when it pays dividends, or other assets do with regular interest payments.
+Gold doesn’t provide a steady stream of income the way dividend stocks or other assets do with regular interest payments.
 And if you own physical gold, such as coins and bullion, you need a safe place to store it, either in a safe at home or at a storage facility or safe deposit box.
 This adds an additional cost you won’t face with other types of investments.